BadDogSkyrim/PyNifly/README.md

 This is very early days.
 What works:
 * Import/Export of basic models to and from Skyrim and FO4 nifs.
 * Import/export of skinned models using standard skeleton bones.
+* Shape keys to export variants of a model (male and female, or Skyrim's 0 and 1 weights)

 What should work but doesn't:
 * Import/Export of models rigged to non-standard bones.
 Something to do with translations/rotations.